COMMON INTEREST COMMUNITIES

 - Consult with your association attorney and make the appropriate changes to the house rules or declaration.

-- Live Smoke Free has sample smoke-free policy language for homeowner’s associations
+- Live Smoke Free has sample smoke-free policy language for CICs

 - Notify new purchases and rentals about the smoke-free policy

-Post signs at the entrances to the buildings and anywhere else on your property where you want to ensure that no smoking occurs
+Signage should be placed at the entrances to the buildings and anywhere else on your property where you want to ensure that no smoking occurs.

-Signs and window clings are available from Live Smoke Free
+Signs and window clings for 100% smoke-free buildings in Minnesota are available from Live Smoke Free.
+Some restrictions may apply.

 Advertise Your Policy